EveryMundo/mongo-aggregation-extension/README.md

 * Docker (https://docs.docker.com)

 **Note:**<br/>
 We recommend an OpenJDK distribution of Java for development as well as production environments since Oracle has changed the Licence Agreement (see here) starting April 16, 2019.
-AdoptOpenJDK (https://adoptopenjdk.net) offers free prebuilt OpenJDK binaries for Windows, Linux and MacOS.
+AdoptOpenJDK (https://adoptopenjdk.net) offers free pre-built OpenJDK binaries for Windows, Linux and MacOS.

 This tutorial will implement an HTTP POST Book Search endpoint for a Library Service.
 <br/>